Macoron/macoron.github.io/_projects/6_vr_real_estate.md

 - A specialized app for controlling the presentation.
 - Support for multiple users in the same virtual environment.

 My main responsibilities were developing the user interface and implementing the synchronization logic for tracking.
-The project was successful and later expanded for three other real estate projects.
+The VR showroom was successful and later expanded for three other real estate projects.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">